-- 1 consider likely to affect the impartiality of the presiding officer in the contested case proceeding, - 2 including: - 3 (1) a financial or personal interest in the outcome of the contested case - 4 proceeding; and - 5 (2) an existing or past relationship with any of the parties to the contested case - 6 proceeding, their counsel or representatives, or a witness. - 7 (f) Any party may petition for the disqualification of a presiding officer promptly after - 8 receipt of notice indicating that the person will preside, or promptly upon discovering facts - 9 establishing grounds for disqualification, whichever is later.
-The party requesting the - disqualification of the presiding officer must file a petition that states with particularity the - grounds upon which it is claimed that a fair and impartial hearing cannot be accorded, or the - 12 applicable rule or canon of practice or ethics that requires disqualification.
-If grounds for - disqualification are discovered at a time later than the beginning of the taking of evidence, a - party must request disqualification promptly after discovery.
-The petition may be denied if the - party fails to exercise due diligence in requesting disqualification after discovering grounds for - 16 disqualification. - 17 (g) A presiding officer whose disqualification is requested [or the appointing authority, - or the Chief Administrative Law Judge] shall determine whether to grant the petition and state - 19 facts and reasons for the determination in writing.
-A determination to disqualify a presiding - 20 officer is not immediately subject to judicial review. - 21 (h) If a substitute presiding officer is required, the substitute must be appointed [as - required by law, or if no law governs then] by: - 23 (1) the Governor, if the original presiding officer is an elected official; or
+1 (e) the provisions of subsection (c) and (d) governing separation of functions as to the 2 presiding officer also govern separation of functions as to the agency head or other person or 3 body to which the power to hear or decide in the proceeding is delegated.
+4 (fe) A presiding officer is subject to disqualification for bias, prejudice, financial 5 interest, or any other factor that would provide reasonable doubts about the impartiality of the presiding officer]eause for which a judge is or may be disqualified.
+A presiding officer, after 6 7 making a reasonable inquiry, shall disclose to all parties any known facts related to grounds for 8 disqualification that would be material to that a reasonable person would consider likely to affect 9 the impartiality of the presiding officer in the contested case proceeding. including: 10 (1) a financial or personal interest in the outcome of the contested case 11 proceeding; and (2) an existing or past relationship with any of the parties to the contested case 12 proceeding, their counsel or representatives, or a witness.
+13 14 (gf) Any party may petition for the disqualification of a presiding officer promptly after 15 noticereceipt of notice indicating that the person will preside, or promptly upon discovering 16 facts establishing grounds for disqualification, whichever is later.
+The party requesting the 17 disqualification of the presiding officer must file a petition that states with particularity the 18 grounds upon which it is claimed that a fair and impartial hearing cannot be accorded, or the 19 applicable rule or canon of practice or ethics that requires disqualification.
+If grounds for 20 disqualification are discovered at a time later than the beginning of the taking of evidence, a 21 party must request disqualification promptly after discovery.
+The petition may be denied if the 22 party fails to exercise due diligence in requesting disqualification after discovering grounds for 23 disqualification.